oceanprotocol/docs/building-with-ocean/asset-hosting.md

 description: Tutorial to publish assets using hosting services like Google Drive and Azure.
 ---

-# Publishing with hosting services
+# Publishing with Hosting Services

 ### Overview